 Common Traits of Lottery Scams

 - If the communication has been sent from anything other than that lottery's official email address then be very wary.
-Lotteries do not use free webmail addresses like Hotmail and Gmail to contact players.
+Lotteries do not use free webmail addresses like Hotmail and Gmail to contact users.
 Any correspondence you receive from Free-Lottery.net will have a "@free-lottery.net" email address in the sender field..

 - Often the scams require a response within a certain amount of time.
 This is in order to pressure victims into sending money or personal details before they have a chance to seek advice or investigate the validity of the mail.
 Free-Lottery.net will never ask you for money or "fees" to cover the release of any prize you might win.